 Deciding on what to focus was one of the biggest challenges we faced.
 I say “we” because it does take the support of those closest to you to make this kind of commitment.
 My husband and I had many conversations about which door to walk through…pottery, mixed media and intuitive painting, or eco-staining.
 There were pros and cons to all, and of course, financial risk.

 It eventually came down to very basic statements about each.
 Pottery is my personal release and it always felt like creating for volume was intrusive to that feeling.
 Plus, I broke a ton of pieces traveling back and forth to shows.
 Mixed media and intuitive painting were mediums that seemed like everybody was doing and, even though each artist created their own work, in my mind it was becoming a medium that was homogenized.
 I admire the artists and appreciate mixed media and intuitive painting, but they don’t ring true to my artistic spirit.

-Door number three, eco-staining, was by far where my heart was.
+Door number three, eco-staining, was by far where my heart was, after pottery.
 Eco-staining is an age-old medium with minimal exposure in the art world.
 It was personal and ignited my artistic passion while connecting me, as well as my audience, to nature.
 I had cultivated this art for years when we lived on our farm and it was the perfect time for me to take it to the next level.
 I never thought we, my art and I, would grow into this amazing journey.
 It only did so, with focus.

 Lessons are learned the hard way.